SamPlayz6/ChordGen/README.md

 ## Run on Unix (or Windows Git Bash)
-Before running, ensure that you have added your .wav or .mid file to "ChordGen/Input" and that it is the only file in this folder.
+Before running, ensure that you have added your .wav or .mid file to **"ChordGen/Input"** and that it is the only file in this folder.

+Navigate to library location: ```cd __libraryPath__```

 To change the execution permissons: ```chmod +x main.sh```

-To run the ChordGen flow:  ```./main.sh```
+To **run** the ChordGen flow:  ```./main.sh```

 ---
 <details><summary>Training & Inference</summary>

 ### Train
-To train the model on your own data, add your data into the folder "data/TrainingData", insure that the chord and melody files are named according to the name given in the example dataset.
+To train the model on your own data, add your data into the folder **"data/TrainingData"**, insure that the chord and melody files are named according to the name given in the example dataset.
 Then run the following script to train the model:
 ```
 python model.py train
 ```